IanFletcher1Spatial/strigo-lab-exercises/1-read-data/exercise.md

 Each format has specific parameters that can be set.
 To check the parameters, click on the Parameter button, which will bring up the Format Parameters dialog.
 If the Parameters button has an exclamation point ( ! ) at the end of it; this means that there are mandatory parameters that need to be set.
 To learn more about your format's specific parameters you can click on the Help button in the Parameters dialog.\
 ![ParametersButton.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000lK7I&feoid=00N30000006n8wU&refid=0EM4Q0000028azo)

-If you are using FME 2020 or newer, there are no parameters to set with this dataset, as FME automatically takes the Latitude and Longitude values in the dataset, and assigns them to the x and y coordinate data type.
+There are no parameters to set with this dataset, as FME automatically takes the Latitude and Longitude values in the dataset, and assigns them to the x and y coordinate data type.
 With this change to the data type, we will see points when we view the data in the [next article](https://community.safe.com/s/article/getting-started-with-fme-desktop-view-data).
 If you have time, explore the parameters.

 *c.
 Coordinate System*\
 FME is coordinate system aware, if FME can detect the dataset's coordinate system, the Coord.
 System section will say "Read from Source."
 If it cannot, it will say "Unknown."
 If you know the coordinate system, yet FME doesn't detect it, you can enter it into the Coord.
 System box.\